AntoineRichard/DroneTracker/README.md

 ## Converting to ONNX
 As mentioned earlier, the first step consists in converting the model to ONNX.
-ONNX is a open-format designed to ease the deployement of neural-networks.
+ONNX is a open format designed to ease the deployement of neural-networks.
 If you are using YoLOv5 from ultralytics, you can use the following command:
 ```
 python3 export.py --weights PATH/2/PT_FILE.pt --img 640 --batch 1 --include onnx --simplify --opset 11
 ```
-If you are using another model, we recommend following the following tutorials:
+If you are using another model, we recommend following these tutorials:
 - Pytorch: https://pytorch.org/docs/stable/onnx.html
 - Tensorflow: https://onnxruntime.ai/docs/tutorials/tf-get-started.html

 Once the model is converted, we encourage you to check the generated model using the neutron app:
 - https://netron.app/

-This application will enable to visualize your network.
+This application will enable you to visualize your network.
 Using it, you can also check the number of classes the network is detecting.
 To do so, scroll down till you reach the last layer of the network.
-On Yolov5 it looks somethng like that:
+On Yolov5 it looks like that:

 TODO Insert image

 We can see there that the shape of the final layer is `1x25200x6`.
 This means that we are detecting a single class.
-You were detecting 2 classes it would read `1x25200x7`, 3 classes `1x252600x8`, etc...
+If you were detecting 2 classes it would read `1x25200x7`, 3 classes `1x252600x8`, etc...
-The way it works for most object detection neural-networks is as follows:
+This comes from the structure of the output layer.
+For regular, non-rotated bounding-boxes it looks like that:
 ```
 min_x, min_y, width, height, confidence, class_1, class_2,...,class_N
 ```
 This depends on your network and is only intended to help you find the number of classes your network can classify.
-If your network detects rotated bounding boxes this method not work.
+If your network detects rotated bounding boxes or polygons this method not work.

 ## Converting to TensorRT
 Now that we have our ONNX model we can turn it into a TensorRT engine, which is required to run this code.
-Before building the engine, make sure that you are on the target platform.
+Before building the engine, make sure that you are on the target deployment platform.
 This means that if you plan on deploying this model on a Jetson Xavier, you have to build it on the Xavier itself, and not your server or desktop/laptop.
 Some of the optimization done through the building process are unique to the target GPU.
 To compile the model use the following command: